wwwebman/front-end-interview-questions/README.md

 1. Do you like parties?
 1. Do you know that we have a dress code?
 1. Where do you see yourself in 5 years?

+## Contribution

+It would be cool to find your Front End interview question on our list.
+Check out the contributing [guide](CONTRIBUTING.md)) to get started.